 Adam Wingard and Simon Barrett’s sweaty cold splash of a film, The Guest, is a remarkable improvement on their previous collaboration, You’re Next, which was more of a conceited, self-hating concept in disguise as a sincere slasher.
 In comparison, The Guest is one or two fewer “explain the fear away” scenes away from a genuinely great, greasy slow-burn thriller that ignites for a climactic convulsion that is all rascally convulsive energy and Joy-Division-concert gloom.
 Whereas You’re Next was mostly just ugly and nihilistically neutral in its critical perspective (anti-everything), the pair of filmmakers has also ginned up an honest-to-god sense of tonal specificity this time around.
 In this case, The Guest is not only awash in reverie for that wonderful anxious-laconic tone of John Carpenter’s films (call it “strenuously relaxed”).
-But The Guest also secretes a variant of sensual sadness and even downcast sexuality straight out of Near Dark (although the likes of The Hitcher and The Stepfather are more overt progenitors here).
+But The Guest also secretes a variant of sensual sadness and even downcast sexuality straight out of Near Dark.

 Admittedly, compared to It Follows, an obvious improvement, The Guest is not as robustly alluring or sweltering with stimuli straight out of Carpenter’s toolbelt.
 (John Carpenter being the demon alter worshipped at by each and every one of these new-fangled two-parts sensory-suggestion one-part near-ethnographic-mood-piece films).
 Like many Carpenter descendants, The Guest keeps one finger on those Carpenter-esque synths that triangulate insidious, crestfallen, and erotic and the other finger on the pulse of the society for its time period.
 On the latter, the script finds time for pointed dialogue about society’s blanket treatment of the ex-military that suggests daring, uneasy resonances for how we may too easily, as a society, curate veterans in a hollow glow of verbal sainthood even as we deny them social opportunities.
 The film wisely also carves out room for nervous sexual energy between David and the family members.
 Elsewhere, the tongue-in-cheek screenplay never gives in to the ironic energy coursing through nearly every horror film’s veins these days, but it still teases and winks swiftly like a weasel rather than like a smugly overdetermined row of taxidermied horror movie masks.
 Like, for instance, a fox, a lamb, and a tiger, if we’re talking about the smugly overdetermined You’re Next.